scttnlsn/backbone.io/README.md

     <script src="/socket.io/backbone.io.js"></script>

     <script>
+        Backbone.io.connect();

         var MyCollection = Backbone.Collection.extend({
             backend: 'mybackend'
         });
     </script>

 Models in `MyCollection` will now be synced to `mybackend`.

+Note that as of 0.3.x, one must explicitly call `Backbone.io.connect`.
+Any optional arguments will be passed to Socket.IO's `io.connect` function.

 Events
 ------